Understanding Fundamental Duties In The Indian Constitution

 Another criticism revolves around the Non-Exhaustive nature of the list of fundamental duties.
 Important duties such as casting votes and paying taxes are not explicitly mentioned, leaving gaps in the coverage of essential civic responsibilities.

 Subjectivity and Ambiguity in the language used to state fundamental duties also face criticism.
-Critics argue that phrases like ‘noble ideals’ and ‘composite culture’ are vague and open to multiple interpretations, making it challenging to determine the precise scope and nature of these duties.
+Critics argue that phrases like ‘noble ideals’ and ‘composite culture’ are vague and open to multiple interpretations.
+This makes it challenging to determine the precise scope and nature of these duties.

-An Imbalance with Rights is highlighted as critics argue that the imposition of fundamental duties creates an imbalance with fundamental rights guaranteed by the Constitution.
+An Imbalance with rights is highlighted.
+Critics argue that the imposition of fundamental duties creates an imbalance with fundamental rights guaranteed by the Constitution.
 They argue that enforceable rights should not come with corresponding duties that may impinge upon individual autonomy and freedom.

 Inadequate Promotion and Awareness of fundamental duties among citizens is another criticism.
-Many are unaware of their duties or assume them as secondary to their rights, which undermines their effectiveness in creating a sense of civic responsibility.
+Many are unaware of their duties or assume them as secondary to their rights.
+This undermines their effectiveness in creating a sense of civic responsibility.

 Lastly, the placement of Fundamental Duties as an appendage to Part IV of the Constitution is seen as reducing their significance.
 Critics argue that they should have been positioned after Part III to emphasise their importance on par with Fundamental Rights.